nbashir97/ALSPAC-Imputation/round1/imputation_details.md

 # Imputation Details

-The 23 .vcf.gz for each subgroup were uploaded to the [TOPMed server][server] for imputation.
+The 23 `.vcf.gz` files for each subgroup were uploaded to the [TOPMed server][server] for imputation.
 The following options were selected for the imputation:

 * Genotype Imputation (Minimac4)
 * Reference panel: TOPMed r2